What to do in Evansville This Winter

 Adults can come up with their very own dream list at the Dream Car Museum.
 This locally owned museum is a haven for car lovers, featuring more than 60 exotic models of vehicles, including classics, race and muscle cars, trucks and motorcycles, as well as those featured in movies and TV.
 There is no admission for kids, so you won’t break the bank on this family destination.

 Visitors can also bundle up and escape to the new outdoor playscape at Wesselman Woods Nature Preserve.
 This 3-acre playground, which opened in mid-2018, is located in one of the largest urban old-growth forests in the country.
 It is designed to offer children a place to experience the outdoors with activities such as climbing, crossing creeks and, when weather allows, snowball fights and sledding.
+Another interesting museum is the Evansville Museum of Arts, History and Science, located in downtown Evansville.
+The general museum features comprehensive collections in art, history, anthropology and science, as well as the Koch Immersive Theater and transportation center.

 Nearby, you can peruse the campus of the University of Evansville for unique and beautiful architecture.